Nikil0914736/RP_Unified_Communications/README.md

 ### Authentication
 -   **Backend User Persistence**: A .NET Web API backend handles all user data, which is persisted in a `users.json` file.
--   **Secure User Login**: A robust login page validates user credentials (email, password, and role) against the backend.
-Invalid attempts are met with a generic "Invalid credentials" message for security.
+-   **Secure User Login & Registration**: A robust login page validates user credentials (email, password, and role) against the backend.
+The login and registration pages feature a modern dropdown menu to select the user type (**Resident** or **Leasing Consultant**), with "Resident" as the default.
--   **User Registration**: A registration form that securely saves new users to the backend, with validation to prevent duplicate email addresses.
 -   **Password Change**: A secure page for users to change their password, with validation for password length and a check to prevent using the same password.
--   **Route Protection**: An Angular `AuthGuard` protects all sensitive routes, automatically redirecting unauthenticated users to the login page.
+-   **Route Protection**: Angular Guards (`AuthGuard`, `ResidentGuard`, and `LeasingConsultantGuard`) protect all sensitive routes, automatically redirecting unauthorized users to the login page.

 ### Real-time & Notifications
 -   **Real-time Broadcasts with SignalR**: The application uses SignalR to push live broadcast messages to all connected clients, ensuring instant communication.
 -   **Unified Notification Center**: Broadcast messages are seamlessly integrated into the main "Notifications" page, creating a single, unified feed for all alerts and communications.
--   **Role-Based Views**: The notification system is role-aware. **Clients** see all notifications, including broadcasts, while **Admins** see a more focused view that excludes broadcasts.
+-   **Role-Based Views**: The notification system is role-aware. **Residents** see all notifications, including broadcasts, while **Leasing Consultants** have access to broadcast creation tools.
 -   **Live Dashboard Count**: The dashboard summary features a notification count that updates in real-time as new messages arrive, tailored to the logged-in user's role.
 -   **Interactive Message Popover**: A polished, reusable popover component allows users to view the full content of broadcast messages.
 It features a modern design, smooth animations, and is closable via the Escape key or an overlay click.